-A coalition of local, national, and tribal partners are teaming up to build a Green Schoolyard at Chiloquin Elementary School.
+A coalition of local, national, and tribal partners have teamed up to build a Green Schoolyard at Chiloquin Elementary School.

 Rural communities across the United States face stark community health equity challenges, ranging from lack of access to health clinics and toxic levels of stress, to unsafe drinking water, and high rates of suicide.
 In a state where 80% of the land is considered “rural”, it’s imperative that we find ways to provide resources to these communities.

 Chiloquin, Oregon has a population of around 1,000 people and has a rich history as the ancestral homelands and current administrative headquarters of the Klamath Tribes.
 Willamette Partnership was initially approached by a Tribal Council member to see if we could help support the creation of a Green Schoolyard project alongside partners like the Trust for Public Land and Klamath Co.
 School District.

 After the initial project partners were gathered, we were able to provide administrative support, technical assistance, and capacity building to keep the project moving forward.
 In addition to staff support, we were also able to grant dollars to pay for project design, develop a community engagement strategy, and hire a local community member as a Project Coordinator.
 Initially humble in scope initially, the project expanded to include space for native habitat restoration and a publicly-accessible walking path.
 In partnership with the other organizations involved, we wrote grants, met with funders, and helped raise over $1,000,000 to fund the construction of the schoolyard.